-We can’t wait to hear these tunes performed live, alongside his new single, ‘Baxter (These Are My Friends)’ – a collaborative effort with Fred Again, a widely admired pop producer who studied under Brian Eno.
-A hedonistic floor filler, it’s the perfect soundtrack for our collective return to sticky dance floors and unforgettable nights we’ll never remember.
+We can’t wait to hear these tunes performed live, alongside his new single, ‘Baxter (These Are My Friends)’ – a collaborative effort with Fred Again, a lauded pop producer who studied under Brian Eno.
+It’s a hedonistic floor filler, perfectly soundtracking our collective return to sticky dance floors and amazing nights we’ll never remember.

 Get down to The Ritz early and you’ll be rewarded.
-Audiobooks thew everything at their 2018 debut album – a head-spinning blast of freewheeling, freak-pop genius.
-Its follow-up, Astro Tough promises to ramp things up further, channelling David Wrench and Evangeline Ling’s chaotic energy and inherent weirdness into something bigger, deeper and more powerful.
+Audiobooks threw everything at their 2018 debut album – a head-spinning blast of freewheeling, freak-pop genius.
+Its follow-up, Astro Tough, ramps things up further, channelling David Wrench and Evangeline Ling’s chaotic energy and inherent weirdness into something bigger, deeper and more powerful.

 The duo’s beginning says it all.
 After meeting briefly at a party, Ling arrived unannounced at Wrench’s studio the following morning, wearing pyjamas.
-A producer of the likes of David Byrne and Frank Ocean, Wrench was naturally busy, so Ling took it upon herself to explore his vast modular synth collection.
-Her noodling quickly saw Ling’s attention tuned, and before long they were both in the throes of a wild psychedelic jam.
-It was the first of many that formed their 2018 album, Now! (in a minute).
-It was recorded under a strict one-take policy, with outrageous on-the-fly lyrics taking in everything from perverted grandmas to late-night body waxing, delivered under the guise of various hysterical characters.
+An in-demand producer of the likes of David Byrne and Frank Ocean, Wrench was busy, so Ling took it upon herself to explore his vast modular synth collection.
+Ling’s noodling quickly saw Wrench’s attention tuned, and before long they were both in the throes of a wild psychedelic jam.
+It was the first of many that formed their 2018 album, Now! (in a minute), which was recorded under a strict one-take policy, with outrageous on-the-fly lyrics taking in everything from perverted grandmas to late-night body waxing, delivered under the guise of various hysterical characters.

-Audiobooks have taken a different approach with their sophomore record, due for release on 1 October via Heavenly Recordings.
+Audiobooks have taken a different approach with their second record, released via Heavenly Recordings at the start of October.
 “The first album was a photograph of the beginnings of the project, recorded without any overall plan,” Wrench explains.
 “Astro Tough is more scripted, but a script that still allowed for lots of improvised scenes.
 There was more intention behind the songs, and a lot more refining”.
 That much is clear from lead single ‘The Doll’ – an unsettling, pulsating banger that leans towards the darkest corner of the dance floor.
-Lyrically, it catches Ling at her best, weaving a captivatingly weird narrative about a young girl losing a doll, while charting the stages of grief from loss and denial to acceptance.
-If the album lives up to the single, it’s going to be something very special indeed.
+Lyrically, it catches Ling at her best, weaving a captivatingly weird narrative about a young girl who loses a doll, while charting the stages of grief from loss and denial to acceptance.